juniorguru/challenge/challenges/challenge-2.md

 - Push code to GitHub every day without a break.
 - Separate the changes you make to logical commits as much as possible.
 - Write everything in English.
+- Choosing one goal for these 20 days is recommended.

 </br>